TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 ### 4.3 Volunteer — Manage Resources

 1. Volunteer accesses the booking admin panel within TiBillet backoffice.
-2. Volunteer creates/edits Resources, assigns a Slot Template, a Calendar, and a Price.
+2. Volunteer creates/edits Resources, assigns a Weekly Opening, a Calendar, and a Price.
 3. Volunteer manages Calendars: creates ClosedPeriods for holidays or extended closures.